EgosOwn/onionr/readme.md

 This software is in heavy development.
 If for some reason you want to get involved, get in touch first.

+**Onionr API and functionality is subject to non-backwards compatible change during development**

 ## Disclaimer

 The Tor Project, I2P developers, and anyone else do not own, create, or endorse this project, and are not otherwise involved.